Louisiana Volkswagen Environmental Mitigation Trust Allocations To Date

 The Louisiana Department of Agriculture and Forestry is replacing 7 vehicles with $693,791.00 of funding.

-The Town of Hornbeck was awarded $75,000.00 replace an old diesel dump truck with a clean-burning CNG emergency roadside nurse dump truck that will be used to refuel other CNG vehicles.
+The Town of Hornbeck was awarded $75,000.00 to replace an old diesel dump truck with a clean-burning CNG emergency roadside nurse dump truck that will be used to refuel other CNG vehicles.

 About the Louisiana Volkswagen Environmental Mitigation Trust